Abee-Udoh/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

    - Slicers and Filters for seamless interactivity and data exploration.
    - Data Visualizations (charts, tables, Pie chart, etc) to highlight trends in product ratings, discount behavior, pricing strategies, and review volume.

+### Process: Data Cleaning, Preparation and Visualizations
+- Remove duplicates from Product _Id
+- Convert Text to Columns in Category column, select common delimited in the overall category details, set the delimiters contained in the data and click on Finish.
+Rename new category columns giving unique headers.
+- Verify data for any missing values and anomalies, and sort them when necessary using Filter tool.
+- Consistent and clean data with respect to data type, data format and values used
+- Create Pivot Tables to summarize and segment data efficiently.
+- Calculated Columns to derive key performance indicators (e.g., Total potential revenue).
+- Data Visualizations (Bar charts, tables, Pie chart, Scatter chart) to highlight trends in product ratings, discount behavior, pricing strategies, and review volume.
+- Slicers and Filters for seamless interactivity and data exploration.